Welcome to Ellner Bariatric

-However, weight loss surgery isn't just about statistics.
-It's about people.
-My patients tell me that having surgery gave them a second chance at a normal life.
+However, weight loss procedures aren’t just about statistics.
+They’re about people.
+My patients tell me that it gave them a second chance at a normal life.
 They feel like they are better parents, better spouses and more active grandparents.
-My patients frequently ask me what their life might be like a year or so after surgery.
+My patients frequently ask me what their life might be like a year or so after their procedure.
 There is so much to say about this.
 I could write volumes on the experiences that my patients have shared.
 In fact, my patients have written their personal stories in the gallery section of the site.
 It’s good stuff.
-Within several months after surgery, my patients tell me that they can’t remember ever feeling so good.
-A year post-op, many are at or below their high school graduation weight, and are fitter than ever before.
-By this time, they have set and met exercise goals like running a marathon, climbing a mountain, taking scuba lessons, playing soccer with their kids, chasing grandkids in the park, and in some cases, bear hunting, skydiving, parasailing… the list is endless.
+Within a few months of their procedure, my patients tell me that they can’t remember ever feeling so good.
+A year afterward, many are at or below their high school graduation weight, and are fitter than ever before.
+By this time, my patients have set and met exercise goals like running a marathon, climbing a mountain, taking scuba lessons, playing soccer with their kids, chasing grandkids in the park, and in some cases, bear hunting, skydiving, parasailing… the list is endless.
 They no longer worry about their limits for vacations – they can go anywhere, do anything, wear anything.
 They realize what they were missing out on all those years and now that they have a body that can accomplish what their mind wants to do, they are making up for lost time.
 Previously infertile women are now having children.
 Those who couldn’t imagine enjoying exercise have become personal trainers.
 A young lady who was turned down for a job before surgery because of her size, reapplied to the same job as a thin, beautiful young woman and was hired on the spot.
 What’s most gratifying to me is when a patient gives me a hug and says, “Thank you for saving my life.”